 At the far eastern side of the site, bisected by the Center's loop drive, would be an overlook garden.
 A landscaped plaza would span the drive, making cars 288 feel like the interloper in a pedestrian experience.
 Trees planted asymmetrically on either side of the plaza would frame the long-range view as students approach from the botanical collections area.
-An arc of permanent amphitheater-style bordering shrubs screening views of the offices below.
+An arc of permanent amphitheater-style seating would face the view with a line of bordering shrubs screening views of the offices below.